jucian0/turbo-version/README.md

 turbo-release
 ```

-This command will attempt to publish all packages inside the monorepo, but before publish, it's validate if the package version is already published.
+This command will attempt to publish all packages inside, but before publish, it's validate if the package version is already published.

 For more information on how to use `@turbo-version/release`, please refer to the [documentation](https://github.com/jucian0/turbo-version/tree/main/packages/turbo-release).